 Leadership at Biggs High School is a shared process.
 A proactive role is assumed in all phases of the school operation.
-The principal sets a positive tone for the school, guides the staff and works closely with them on curriculum and school safety issues.
-The school's organizational structure is open and flexible contributing to sensitivity concerning school safety issues and promoting a safe, orderly school environment conducive to learning at all times.
+The Principal sets a positive tone for the school, guides the staff and works closely with them on curriculum and school safety issues.
+The school's organizational structure is open and flexible contributing to sensitivity concerning school safety issues and promoting a safe, orderly school environment conducive to learning.